paulross/PythonExtensionPatterns/doc/sphinx/source/super_call.rst

 Calling ``super()`` from C
 =================================

 I needed to call super() from a C extension and I couldn't find a good description of how to do this online so I am including this here.

-TODO: This code is specific to Python 3, add Python 2 support.

 Suppose we wanted to subclass a list and record how many times ``append()`` was called.
-This is simple enough in pure Python:
+This is simple enough in pure
+Python:

 .. code-block:: python